EankiFred/ux-outreach-agent/README.md

 - What risks and uncertainties exist early on?
 - Which questions must be answered before execution?

-Agentiq AI explores how these questions can be addressed through a **clear, reproducible decision-support brief**, rather than ad-hoc judgments or hidden heuristics.
+Agentiq AI explores how these questions can be addressed through a **clear, reproducible decision-support brief**.

 ---